cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Challenge

-Organisations taking on the development of enterprise architecture, implementation of data governance or regulatory compliance may opt for expensive specialised software and neglect tools such as Atlassian Confluence and Jira that are already in place.
+Organisations taking on the development of enterprise architecture, implementation of data governance or regulatory compliance may opt for expensive specialised software and neglect tools such as Atlassian Confluence and Jira that they already have in place.

 ## Taxonomies for Confluence